ClickFix Techniques

 description: >

-Detects browser processes writing PowerShell or command-interpreter keywords to the
+Detects browser processes writing PowerShell/cmd keywords to the clipboard via ETW.

 references: